It’s something we’re incredibly proud of, particularly in light of the recent pandemic.

 ‘Helping the elderly, the terminally ill… and their pets’

-Nick, who joined the Danbro Family earlier this summer, regularly volunteers at The Cinnamon Trust.
+Nick, who joined the Danbro Family last year, regularly volunteers at The Cinnamon Trust.
 They’re a national charity who provide support to elderly people who are unable to look after their pets.
 This could be down to illness, old age, or a change in circumstances.

 In his role, Nick is assigned local cases, where he makes house visits to take the dogs for a walk.
 Volunteers can also put themselves forward for the short or long term fostering of pets too.
 For Nick, it’s a ‘stress release’ away from the pressures of work and exams.

 “I’ve seen the impact that ill health can have on people who are unable to walk their pets.
 It’s devastating,” he said.
 “I like to help with this so nobody feels bad”.

 ‘Life-changing services for ‘hard to reach’ young people’